Director Disqualification Proceedings

 The Team will advise on the merits of the allegations made against the director, the length of the disqualification period, and following a disqualification we can assist ex-directors applying for leave to act as directors once again.

-For more information about Blacks’ services, or for a free no obligation discussion, please email or call our Dispute Resolution team today on 0113 207 0000.
+For more information about Blacks’ services, or for a no obligation discussion, please email or call our Dispute Resolution team today on 0113 207 0000.